Mark-Dou/AIGIDetectionBenchmark/README.md

 ### **Evaluation Datasets**
 The evaluation datasets are categorized into two main types:
 - **GAN-generated images**:
+  For the GANs dataset, we utilize the 8 types of GANs for testing, including ProGAN, StyleGAN, StyleGAN2, BigGAN, CycleGAN, StarGAN, GauGAN and DeepFake.
+The original download link can be found here.
 - **Diffusion model-generated images**:
+  For the DMs dataset, we collect 19 types of SOTA DMs, including DDPM, iDDPM, ADM, DALLE, GLIDE, LDM, PNDM, Wukong, SDv1.4, Midjourney, SDv1.5, VQDM, SDV2.1, SDXL1.0, SD-Turbo, SDXL-Turbo, SDv3.0, PixArt-sigma, FLUX.1 from UniversalFakeDetect, GenImage, DRCT-2M, DiTFake.

 ### **Continual Learning Datasets**
-For continual learning experiments, we curate datasets that are incrementally introduced to simulate evolving AI-generated image distributions.
-These datasets ensure models can adapt to new generative methods while retaining previous detection capabilities.
+For continual learning experiments, We meticulously organize these datasets to align with the chronological emergence of that our approach accurately reflects real-world scenarios in the continual learning context.